pagkly/Zed/Investopedia3/Wrap-Around Loan Defintion.md

 Wrap-Around Loan Defintion
 ## What Is a Wrap-Around Loan?

-A wrap-around loan is a type of [mortgage](https://www.investopedia.com/terms/m/mortgage.asp) loan that can be used in [owner-financing deals](https://www.investopedia.com/terms/o/owner-financing.asp).
+A wrap-around loan is a type of [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) loan that can be used in [[owner-financing deals]](https://www.investopedia.com/terms/o/owner-financing.asp).
 This type of loan involves the seller’s mortgage on the home and adds an additional incremental value to arrive at the total purchase price that must be paid to the seller over time.

 ### Key Takeaways